Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Correspondence between FQT and standard quantum theory

-By analogy with conventional quantum theory, we require that in GFQT linear spaces V over $F_{p^2}$, used for describing physical states, are supplied by a scalar product (...,...) such that for any $x,y\in V$ and $a\in F_{p^2}$, $(x,y)$ is an element of $F_{p^2}$ and the following properties are satisfied:
+Since complex conjugation is the automorphism of $R_{p^2}$ if $R_{p^2}=R_p+iR_p$ (and analogously in the case of $F_{p^2}$) then, by analogy with conventional quantum theory, in FQT it is possible to consider situations when linear spaces V over $R_{p^2}$ (or $F_{p^2}$) used for describing physical states, are supplied by a scalar product (...,...) such that for any $x,y\in V$ and $a\in R_{p^2}$, $(x,y)$ is an element of $R_{p^2}$ and the following properties are satisfied: